 The Boboli Gardens

 If you get tired of walking thru the streets and touring churches and museums, I would suggest taking a stroll to the Boboli Gardens.
 These 16th-century gardens span roughly 45,000 acres and include a breathtaking array of plants, flowers, ponds, fountains, and statues.
 It is a great place to go to escape the hustle-and-bustle of the city and have some time to yourself to relax and enjoy the outdoors.

 How to Get There

 The best way to get to Florence will depend largely on your itinerary in Italy and where you are coming from.
 If you are visiting from outside the country and are planning on just seeing Florence, I would recommend flying into Aeroporto di Firenze-Peretola (FLR), which is the international airport in Florence.
 It is a large airport, so there are plenty of airlines that offer flights to the city.

 If you are planning on seeing other cities while in Italy, you might consider looking at flying into another airport inside the country.
 Whether you decide to fly into Florence or another location will depend a lot on what type of airfare deals you are able to find and what your itinerary in Italy looks like.
 No matter which airport you decide to fly into and out of, the rail system in Italy is spectacular, so the travel from one city to another is typically quite easy.
-In order to help you start to put together your travel plans, I have included a map below for you to review that outlines some of the cities with major airports in Italy and the typical travel time by trail from these cities to Florence.
+In order to help you start to put together your travel plans, I have included a map in my Florence Italy visitor guide below for you to review.
+This map outlines some of the cities with major airports in Italy and the typical travel time by trail from these cities to Florence.

 Best Time to Visit